rpicard/explore-flask/source/forms.rst

 -  WTForms (and Flask-WTF) make it easy to define, secure and render your forms.
 -  Use the CSRF protection provided by Flask-WTF to secure your forms.
--  You can use sFlask-WTF to protect AJAX calls against CSRF attacks too.
+-  You can use Flask-WTF to protect AJAX calls against CSRF attacks too.
 -  Define custom form validators to keep validation logic out of your views.